smleroy14/book_recommendations/README.md

 make all
 ```

-**Note: To change inputs, outputs, or the config file in use, please edit the Makefile arguments
+**Note: To change the file paths inputs and outputs, or the config file in use, please edit the Makefile arguments
+        You may also edit config.yml to change any other arguments you wish

 ## 2. Run the app on AWS
 ### Create an RDS database: